EthanSansom/phinterval/README.md

 | `phint_within(x, y)`    | `x %within% y`       | Whether `y` contains `x`      |
 | `x / duration(...)`     | `x / duration(...)`  | How many durations fit in `x` |

-{phinterval} set operations work as expected with arbitrary time spans, enabling operations that are not supported by {lubridate}.
+All phinterval set operations work as expected with arbitrary time spans, enabling operations that are not supported by lubridate.
 For example, the intersection of two non-overlapping intervals is an empty time span, called a `<hole>`.

 ``` r
 lubridate::intersect(jan_1_to_2, jan_4_to_9)